 - Crème de cassis (anywhere from 1 tablespoon to 1 ounce per drink)

-- sprigs of lavender or other herb like mint for garnish
+- Sprigs of lavender or other herb like mint, for garnish

-- crushed ice, if desired
+- Crushed ice, if desired

-- After cutting your plums into sixteenths, pour the sugar on top of the plums in a large wide mouthed pitcher or bowl.
-Let this sit for about half an hour.The plums need to be soft and ripe for this.
-Use sugar to taste, but you need the sugar to make this work.
+- After cutting your plums into chunks, combine them with the sugar in a large wide mouthed pitcher or bowl.
+Let the plums and sugar sit for about 30 minutes.Use sugar to taste, but you will need some sugar to make this work.

-- Next pour in all the wine.
+- Next, pour in the entire bottle of wine.